Import and sync users

 - Duplicates — Multiple instances of the same

-userNamewithin the import file.
+userNamewithin the same source.

-You can also download a detailed export of the run results as an Excel file for auditing or further troubleshooting.
+You can also download a detailed export of the run results as an Excel file for auditing or troubleshooting.

 Sync history